 Australia is a vast landmass with an enormous amount of different places to visit, from city parks and botanic gardens to more remote eucalypt forests and grasslands, to the expanse of the Outback and red desert centre.

 Environmental biosecurity hygiene

-Protecting our natural environment, including wildlife like koalas and kangaroos and the trees and grasses they need to survive, is more important than ever after the devastating bushfires of last summer.
+Protecting our natural environment, including wildlife like koalas and kangaroos and the trees and grasses they need to survive, is more important than ever after a series of extreme weather disasters like floods and bushfires over the last few years.
 What can you do to help ensure the Australian bush and its inhabitants stay safe from pests and diseases like myrtle rust, red imported fire ants, and invasive weeds?
 Environmental hygiene of course!

 Clean shoes, clothes and bags

 Any time you go exploring our natural environment – whether it’s a walk in the park, a bushwalk out of town, or a weekend camping in our stunning National Parks – make sure all of your clothes, shoes and bags and anything else you might need like walking poles or tents are clean from things like dirt and seeds before you head off.

 Having clean gear is the easiest and most effective way to stop pests, diseases and weeds from spreading throughout Australia.
 You might not even realise you have picked up a seed or brushed against a plant with myrtle rust (a fungus that could kill plants that koalas live on) so it’s better to be safe than sorry.

 Check online for any information for visitors to the places you plan to go.
 This ensures you are aware of things like areas of National Parks that are closed to support recovery and rehabilitation from the recent bushfires, or where there might be an incursion of a pest or disease that you need to keep a watch out for, like red imported fire ants in south-east Queensland.